gilbarbara/react-joyride/docs/step.md

 **placementBeacon** {string} ▶︎ placement
 The placement of the beacon.
 It will use the placement if nothing is passed and it can be: `top, bottom, left, right`.

+**spotlightTarget** {Element\|string} ▶︎ target
+The target for the step spotlight.
+It can be a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or an HTMLElement directly \(but using refs created in the same render would required an additional render afterwards\).
+It will use the target if nothing is passed.

 **styles** {Object}
 Override the [styling](styling.md) of the step's Tooltip